-Under other relevant experience, she’s put some information on volunteer work she’s performed in a neat, bulleted list.
-And finally, under skills she’s listed a couple of things that might be of interest to her future employer.
+Under other relevant experiences, she’s put some information on volunteer work she’s performed in a neat, bulleted list.
+And finally, under skills, she’s listed a couple of things that might be of interest to her future employer.

 If you haven’t had any part-time or paying jobs yet, all you have to do is fill in more skills, volunteer work, clubs or organizations you’re involved in, and maybe even add an objective.

 An objective is a short statement of what you would like to achieve in your job search, which will typically go at the top of a resume.